domm-f/pokmontcg/README.md

 !!
-LAGRE REWORK UPDATE COMING NEXT WEEK !!
+LAGRE REWORK UPDATE COMING !!
-Sorry for delay..

 Bring the excitement of collecting Pokémon Trading Cards into Minecraft!